Hanchen Wang | Publication | Misc | Bio |

 Digital Nomad

-I spent most of my teenage in Suzhou, a city thriving since 514 BC, now ranked 14th globally by GDP, and the major Asian R&D and manufacturing sites for leading pharmas including AstraZeneca, Eli Lilly, GSK, Pfizer, and Roche.
+I was born in Xuzhou, where the Han dynastry thrived, a city founded in 221 BC.
+I spent most of my teenage in Suzhou, a city thriving since 514 BC, now ranked 14th globally by GDP, and the major Asian R&D and manufacturing sites for pharmas including AstraZeneca, Eli Lilly, GSK, Pfizer, Roche and many CROs.

 Acknowledgement